flowsforapex/apex-flowsforapex/docs/usingTasksToImplementYourProcess.md

   &F4A$ is required to be upper case.
   Note the trailing period '.'.
 - Flows for APEX Pseudo Variables.
-  The current Process ID and Subflow ID are also available as pseudo variables.
+  The current Process ID, Subflow ID, and Step Key are also available as pseudo variables.
-  These are specified as `&F4A$PROCESS_ID.` and `&F4A$SUBFLOW_ID.` respectively.
+  These are specified as `&F4A$PROCESS_ID.` , `&F4A$SUBFLOW_ID.`  and `&F4A$STEP_KEY.`  respectively.

-Note that you will need to pass the Process_ID and Subflow_ID to a page if you want the page to initiate a flow_step_complete when it is processed.
+Note that you will need to pass the Process_ID, Subflow_ID, and Step Key to a page as its context.
+The page will need these step the process forward when it is finished, using a flow_step_complete call.

 ###### 3. bpmn:scriptTask - Runs a PL/SQL script